Why SEO is a great investment, not just a cost

 Generally speaking, if a site goes 6 months or more without releasing any technical improvements it’s at risk of losing meaningful rankings and therefore traffic because it’s not able to be as competitive online against other teams who are focused on testing and learning to improve upon the SEO results they’re seeing.

 A few reasons not to invest in SEO

-- Startup that hasn’t found a product market fit.
+- You’re a startup that hasn’t found a product-market fit.

 - You’re an affiliate site only trying to generate revenue.
 Keep reaching out to influencers…

 - You’re under the illusion link building is the only way to go.
 Have fun with that.